-Option Description User Accessible USB Ports Configures the user accessible USB ports.
-Selecting Only Back Ports On disables the front USB ports; selecting All Ports Off disables all front and back USB ports.
-The USB keyboard and mouse still function in certain USB ports during the boot process, depending on the selection.
+Option Description User Accessible Configures the user accessible USB ports.
+Selecting Only Back Ports On disables the front USB ports; USB Ports selecting All Ports Off disables all front and back USB ports; selecting All Ports Off (Dynamic) disables all front and back USB ports during POST and front ports can be enabled or disabled dynamically by an authorized user or authorized users without resetting the system.
+The USB keyboard and mouse function in certain USB ports during the boot process, depending on the selection.
 After the boot process is complete, the USB ports will be enabled or disabled as per the setting.
-Internal USB Port Enables or disables the internal USB port.
-This option is set to On or Off .
-This option is set to On by default. (i) NOTE: The Internal SD Card Port on the PCIe riser is controlled by Internal USB Port. iDRAC Direct USB Port The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
-This option is set to ON or OFF .
-When set to OFF , iDRAC does not detect any USB devices installed in this managed port.
+Internal USB Enables or disables the internal USB port.
+This option is set to On or Off.
+This option is set to On by Port default. (i) NOTE: The Internal SD Card Port on the PCIe riser is controlled by Internal USB Port. iDRAC Direct The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
+This option is set to USB Port ON or OFF.
+When set to OFF, iDRAC does not detect any USB devices installed in this managed port.
 This option is set to On by default.

-Integrated RAID Controller Enables or disables the integrated RAID controller.
+Integrated RAID Controller

+Enables or disables the integrated RAID controller.
 This option is set to Enabled by default.

-Embedded NIC1 and NIC2 i NOTE: The Embedded NIC1 and NIC2 options are only available on systems that do not have Integrated Network Card 1.
-Enables or disables the Embedded NIC1 and NIC2 options.
-If set to Disabled , the NIC may still be available for shared network access by the embedded management controller.
-The embedded NIC1 and NIC2 options are only available on systems that do not have Network Daughter Cards (NDCs).
-The Embedded NIC1 and NIC2 option is mutually exclusive with the Integrated Network Card 1 option.
-Configure the Embedded NIC1 and NIC2 option by using the NIC management utilities of the system.
-I/OAT DMA Engine Enables or disables the I/O Acceleration Technology (I/OAT) option.
-I/OAT is a set of DMA features designed to accelerate network traffic and lower CPU utilization.
-Enable only if the hardware and software support the feature.
-This option is set to Disabled by default.
+Integrated Network Card 1

+Enables or disables the integrated network card (NDC).
+When set to Disabled, the NDC is not available to the operating system (OS).
+This option is set to Enabled by default.